hisanusman/Stock-Price-Prediction-Google-/README.md

 <br><br>
 ## Overview
 <br><br>
-This Jupyter notebook (`stock_price_prediction.ipynb`) focuses on training an LSTM model for predicting the stock prices of Google.
+This Jupyter notebook (`Stock_Price_Prediction.ipynb`) focuses on training an LSTM model for predicting the stock prices of Google.
 The process involves comprehensive data exploration, visualization, and preprocessing to ensure the robustness of the model.
 <br><br>
 ## Contents
 <br><br>